giellalt/dict-sms-mul/00readme.txt

 Let alone, that the Django scripts have also to be debugged if using the sms-meta-info for proper nouns, which diverges from the rest.

+3. ...and this only for 30 proper nouns!

+sms2X>grep '<e' src/pn_sms2X.xml | wc -l
+      30

 ==> TODO later.
 I will just comment out the link to the proper_noun play.